Front Row at Dior Homme Men’s Spring 2018

 It was the first fashion show for rising star, Irish actor Barry Keoghan, meanwhile.
 “It’s weird, it takes getting used to.
 But it’s nice, all the different styles,” said the actor, who stars in Christopher Nolan’s latest movie, “Dunkirk.”

-“I love the smell of the grass, it’s doing me good,” said ballet dancer Marie-Agnès Gillot, who shared some color on a capsule for Petit Bateau she’s co-designed with fellow etoile dancer Alice Renavand.
+“I love the smell of the grass, it’s doing me good,” said ballet dancer Marie-Agnès Gillot, who shared some color on a capsule for Petit Bateau she’s codesigned with fellow etoile dancer Alice Renavand.
 The pair will perform at a cocktail celebrating the hook-up in the Palais Royal gardens on July 3.

 Entering the show venue, actor Lucas Hedges looked slightly dazed and confused.
 “I’m in a haze right now.
 I landed two hours ago from Los Angeles where I’m filming Jonah Hill’s ‘Mid ‘90s,’ and I’ve been just like, ‘Ooh, Paris,’ the whole way in.
 I’m excited to go explore what’s going on.”